-This is the fourth and final installment of my Philadelphia miniseries, and what could be more Philadelphia than a post on Philly cheesesteaks?
+This is the fourth and final installment of my Philadelphia miniseries, and what could be more Philadelphia than a post on cheesesteaks?
 Seeing how I had never been to Philly, I obviously had never eaten a real Philly cheesesteak.
 I have had some that claimed to be Philly-style cheesesteak, but after having a true experience, I know I was deceived.

-The cheesesteaks do also come with onions, but not these thinly sliced, soft caramelized onions I have seen in the past.
+The cheesesteaks do come with onions, but not these thinly sliced, soft caramelized onions I have seen in the past.
 These onions were roughly chopped in thick chunks, giving the sandwich texture.
 The onions were definitely cooked but still had a nice crunch to them.